scionproto/scion/doc/BeaconExtensions.md

 The Link type will be comprised of 2 parts:

 - The subtype field, which identifies it
+- The link type for the link attached to the egress interface
+- A variable number of non-peering link type clusters
-- A variable number of link type clusters
+- A variable number of peering link type clusters

 A link type cluster serves to pool all interfaces which are attached to the same type of intra-AS link between them and the egress interface.
+The difference betwen peering- and non-peering link type clusters is that non-peering link type clusters do not include the link type for the connections attached to the interfaces in the cluster (see below).
-Each link type cluster is itself comprised of 3 types of elements:
+Each peering link type cluster is itself comprised of 3 types of elements:

 - The intra-AS link type for all interfaces in the cluster (1 value per cluster)
 - The interface ID for every interface in the cluster (1 value per interface)
 - The link type for each of the inter-AS connections attached to the interfaces in the cluster (1 value per interface)

+Each non-peering link type cluster is itself comprised of 2 types of elements:

+- The intra-AS link type for all interfaces in the cluster (1 value per cluster)
+- The interface ID for every interface in the cluster (1 value per interface)

 ## Number of Internal Hops